dmtlvn/dotdict/README.md

 4.2
 ```

 `dotdict` throws the same KeyError exceptions the normal `dict` does regardless the way of key access.
+Also, `hasattr` check works as expected:
 ```python
 >>> D = dotdict({'foo': 69, 'bar': {'spam': 4.20}})
 >>> D.spam